Kynthar

 • Terms check: PO specifies Net-30 payment.
 Acknowledgment shows Net-15.
 Flagged.

-The buyer assigned to PO-4821 sees three actions in their work queue: (1) vendor raised price by $0.65/unit on MFR-2847, total impact $1,560 across the order, (2) delivery slipped 12 days past the requested date, and (3) payment terms changed from Net-30 to Net-15.
+Your team's work queue now shows three actions on PO-4821: (1) vendor raised price by $0.65/unit on MFR-2847, total impact $1,560 across the order, (2) delivery slipped 12 days past the requested date, and (3) payment terms changed from Net-30 to Net-15.
 Each action links directly to the source email and the original PO for side-by-side comparison.

 Why This Is Not Document Processing